shuangjj/eris-iot/eris-iot.md

 the way you (marmot) put all the things together.
 Both blockchain and IoT are revolutions and putting them together has unimaginable power.
 Joining the marmot team, I want to use my IoT experience to power up the marmot in the machine world.
-And what I want to get from the marmot are:
+And what I want to get from this internship are:
-+ Learn from smart contract expert.
++ Learn from smart contract experts.
 + Deep understanding of blockchain system.
 + Experience on industry level blockchain applications.